 I picked up the technique (including its name) from Osma Gallinger Tod’s book Earth Basketry.
 Over the years I’ve applied the concept to materials ranging from bark and cordage to velvet and satin cores.
 Definitely not traditional — but then, it’s hard to find much information about the basketry traditions of Tierra del Fuego and the Fuegian culture area.
 And I’ve never had the opportunity to travel to the southernmost tip of South America.

 So I really appreciate when someone who has visited sorts through travel photos and sends some to me to share with others.
 It’s even better when that someone sees through a basketmaker’s eyes.
-These photos are from Jeannie Averbeck.
-The image above is one she took in a museum.

 At the Northwest Basket Weavers winter retreat, I had the pleasure of seeing some looped bags collected by other people.
 This often happens when I give a lecture.
 I’m always grateful when people share their finds with me and allow me to share them with you — even when I lose sleep trying to figure them out.